IBM-MIL/BluePic/README.md

 1. To create an application instance on Facebook's website, first go to [Facebook's Quick Start for iOS](https://developers.facebook.com/quickstarts/?platform=ios) page.
 Type 	`BluePic` as the name of your new Facebook app and click the `Create New Facebook App ID` button.

 1. On the screen that follows, in the `Configure your info.plist` section under `step 2`, copy that information into your `info.plist` file.
-You can find the `info.plist` file in Configuration folder of the xcode project.
-If you have trouble finding the `CFBundleURLType` key, note that xcode changes the `CFBundleURLType` key to `URL types` when the key is entered.
+You can find the `info.plist` file in Configuration folder of the Xcode project.
+If you have trouble finding the `CFBundleURLType` key, note that Xcode changes the `CFBundleURLType` key to `URL types` when the key is entered.
 Your `info.plist` file should now look like this:
 <p align="center">
 <img src="img/fb_info.PNG"  alt="Drawing" height=150 border=0 /></p>
 <p align="center">Figure 21.
 Info.plist file.</p>

 1. Next scroll to the bottom of the quick start page where it says `Supply us with your Bundle Identifier` and enter the app's bundle identifier.
-To find the bundle identifer in the Xcode project you can do the following:
+To find the bundle identifier in the Xcode project you can do the following:
-	* Make sure the project navigator folder icon is selected in the top left of xcode.
+	* Make sure the project navigator folder icon is selected in the top left of Xcode.
 Select the BluePic project at the top of the file structure and then select the BluePic target.
 Under the identity section, you should see a text field for the bundle identifier that is empty.
 You can make the bundle identifier anything you want, `com.BluePic` for example.
-1. Once you you entered the bundle ID on the Facebook quick start page, click `next`.
+1. Once you entered the bundle ID on the Facebook quick start page, click `next`.
 Thats it for the Facebook quick start setup!
 1. Next go back to your Bluemix dashboard, under services click `BluePic-AdvancedMobileAccess`.
 On the page that shows click the `Set Up Authentication` button and then click `Facebook`.
 Enter your Facebook app ID you gathered from step 2 and press next.

-Thats it for all the Facebook login setup.
+Thats it for the Facebook login setup.
 The rest of the Facebook authentication steps are already setup in the BluePic Xcode project!

 ### 6. Pre-populate Feed with Stock Photos (Optional)
 Once BluePic is configured, you should be able to upload photos and see them appear on the feed and profile.
 However, initially your feed will be empty.
 If you would like to pre-populate your feed with 3 images, simply do the following: